FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/widget-configurations.md

 ### Widget name

 When you select any widget, its name appears on the properties panel.
 The default name for any widget is its type.
-For example, if you select the Container widget, the name appears as ' Container'.
+For example, if you select the Container widget, the name appears as '**Container**'.
 However, you can use the edit icon on the right to change its name.

 ![widget-properties.png](..%2Fimgs%2Fwidget-properties.png)